webSPELL/webSPELL/README.md

                    Free Content / Management System
                                /
 ```
-  Copyright 2005-2011 by webspell.org visit webSPELL.org to get webSPELL for free
+  Copyright 2005-2011 by webSPELL.org visit webSPELL.org to get webSPELL for free
   * Script runs under the GNU GENERAL PUBLIC LICENSE
   * It's NOT allowed to remove this copyright-tag
   * http://www.fsf.or/licensing/licenses/gpl.html

-Code based on WebSPELL Clanpackage (Michael Gruber - webspell.at),
+Code based on webSPELL Clanpackage (Michael Gruber - webSPELL.at),
-Far Development by Development Team - webspell.org
+Far Development by Development Team - webSPELL.org

-webSPELL is a free Content Management System (CMS), which is available for free at www.webspell.org.
+webSPELL is a free Content Management System (CMS), which is available for free at www.webSPELL.org.
 The following information should should help you getting started and will give you a first impression of the functionality.

 ### 1. License

 	webSPELL is published under GNU General Public License (GPL).
 It guarantees the free usage, modification and distribution of the webSPELL script withing the rules of the GPL.
-	You are able to find additional information about license at http://www.webspell.org/?site=license
+	You are able to find additional information about license at http://www.webSPELL.org/?site=license

 ### 2. Installation

 	1. Requirements
-	2. Upload WebSpell to your webspace
+	2. Upload webSPELL to your webspace
 	3. Setting the correct file/folder rights
-	4. Do the WebSpell install
+	4. Do the webSPELL install
 	5. Cleaning up

 	1. Requirements

 	    * Webspace with PHP and mySQL support (PHP >= 4.3, MySQL >= 4.1)
-	    * WinRAR to extract the downloaded WebSpell release ---> get it here: http://www.win-rar.com
+	    * WinRAR to extract the downloaded webSPELL release ---> get it here: http://www.win-rar.com
-	    * A FTP program to upload the WebSpell files to your webspace - we recommend SmartFTP
+	    * A FTP program to upload the webSPELL files to your webspace - we recommend SmartFTP